tdoan5/ML5800/README.md

 Option `-L` lists the port forwarding configuration (remote port 8891 to local port 8886).

 It prompts you to enter Erdos password.
-After entering passwork, it does not show anything but the tunnel is opened successfuly, you can go to step 4.

-!Note: When you're done, you can hit `Ctrl + C' to close the tunnel.

 #### 4. Remote access from your computer to Jupyter Notebook running on Erdos